GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A01/index.md

 ## Decide

-Task 1-Homepage Identity: I decided to add an extra image to the homepage that shows one of my own 3-D models I designed within solidowrks
+Task 1-Homepage Identity: I decided to add an extra image to the homepage that shows one of my own 3-D models I designed within SolidWorks, I want it to project how much time and car I put into my work and my thinking process behind what I do.
+Not only this I added it here to show how important 3-D modeling is when it comes to engineering, as it is one of the backbones of engineering to begin designing your own parts and understanding how you can tweak them, so they are ready for the real world.

 Task 2-One Intentional Customization: